MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 This address tells us if we're currently in the middle of playing _something_, whether it is a regular level, a training room or a demo.
 + Value 0 means we're currently not playing anything, value 1 means we're playing.

+## IsStartScreen
+**Offset:** 0xB4EE8

+This address tells us whether we're currently at the Start Screen or not.

+### IsStartScreen Values
++ 0: Past the Start Screen
++ 1: Currently at the Start Screen / Watching a Demo triggered while at the Start Screen

 ## LevelEnd
 **PS1 Offset:** 0x1FFF9F